KyleBlankRollins/Web-Portfolio/posts/creating-a-base-virtual-machine-in-virtualbox.md

 ---
 title: Creating a base Virtual Machine in VirtualBox
-excerpt: >-
-  Starting with a base VM gives you a lot of flexibility in the future through cloning.
+excerpt: Starting with a base VM gives you a lot of flexibility in the future through cloning.
 Learn how to create a new VM in VirtualBox and use it as a stable base for future projects.
-date: July 18th 2019
+date: 2019-07-18T05:00:00Z
 tags:
 - VirtualBox
 - Virtual machine
 categories:
 - Set up a Linux web development environment with VirtualBox
-thumbnail: /uploads/virtualbox.png
+thumbnail: "/uploads/virtualbox.png"

 ---
 When I create VMs in VirtualBox, I differentiate them as bases and builds.